sfletche/til/chrome/remove-url-autocomplete-suggestion.md

 5. right arrow
 6. option-shift-left-arrow to highlight and delete the bits that are out of date and replace them with an up to date url

-Today I learned how to remove an item from Chrome's auto-complete list  :)
+Today I learned how to remove an item from Chrome's auto-complete list!

 1. cmd-t
 1. type the same couple characters